menu

 Demographics

-The percentage of adults in Smith Center who are college-educated is close to the national average for all communities of 21.84%: 19.48% of the adults in Smith Center have a bachelor's degree or advanced degree.
+The education level of Smith Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.48% of adults 25 and older in Smith Center have a college degree.

 The people who call Smith Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smith Center residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Smith Center include German, English, Irish, Swedish, and Scottish.